michaellee123/Pager/README.md

 }
 ```

-I think there codes are enough simple, so let's see how to create a indicator.
+I think these codes are enough simple, so let's see how to create a indicator.

 ### Indicator